paulafffl/sql_coffee_shop/README.md

 ## Project Instructions

-To start, download the starting code for this project <a href="https://s3.amazonaws.com/codecademy-content/PRO/skill-paths/backend-javascript/projects/expresso/capstone-project-2-expresso-start.zip" target="_blank">here</a>.
-After downloading the zip folder, double click it to uncompress it and access the contents of this project.

-To view your local version of the site, open **index.html** in Google Chrome.
+The starting code for this project can be found <a href="https://s3.amazonaws.com/codecademy-content/PRO/skill-paths/backend-javascript/projects/expresso/capstone-project-2-expresso-start.zip" target="_blank">here</a>.
+To view the local version of the site, open **index.html**.

 ## Implementation Details

-To complete this project, you will need to create the database tables and API routes specified below.
+I had to create the database tables and API routes specified below.

-To test this functionality you can run the testing suite and interact with the API via the provided front-end.
-If you want more data to interact with in the front-end, you can run the **seed.js** file to add data to your database.

-We've provided an empty **migration.js** file for you to write table creation logic in.
+An empty **migration.js** file was provided to write table creation logic in.

-In order for the tests and provided front-end to run properly, you will need to make sure to:
+In order for the tests and provided front-end to run properly, I had to make sure to:
 - Create and export your Express app from a root-level file called **server.js**
 - Accept and set an optional port argument for your server to listen on from `process.env.PORT`
 - If `process.env.PORT` is not set, server should run on port `4000` (this is where the provided front-end will make requests to)